 Advanced Treatment Options

 Tooth decay that is left untreated for several months or years could create a dangerous abscess in a patient’s mouth.
 When a decayed tooth starts to abscess, the patient could develop a life-threating infection.
-To treat this advanced stage of tooth decay, your dentist may need to perform a root canal or an extraction.
+To treat this advanced stage of tooth decay, your dentist may need to perform a root canal or a tooth extraction.
 A root canal will allow your dentist to completely remove and repair the decaying section of the tooth.

 - Dental Implants